-The Fitbit Blaze looks a lot like Apple Watch, but puts fitness first.
+The Blaze looks a lot like the Apple Watch, but puts fitness first.
 It is Fitbit’s first wearable with a color touch screen, which pops out so you can swap bands.

 The device tracks activity and records heart rate, but lacks the GPS of the full-featured Surge watch.
 It will monitor daily steps, sleep, calories burned, and 15 different types of exercises such as running, walking, basketball and football to name a few.
 The wearable also offers guided activity via its native FitStar app running on the watch.
 And Fitbit has finally added reminders to stand.

 The full list of sensors is as follows: 3-axis accelerometer, 3-axis gyroscope, Optical heart rate monitor, altimeter, ambient light sensor and vibration motor.
-The Blaze is sweat, rain and splash proof, but as with all Fitbit devices so far, is not swim proof.
+The Blaze is sweat, rain and splash proof, but is not swim proof.

 Its optical heart rate sensors will take a heart rate reading every five seconds during the day and every second during workout sessions.
 This should, in theory, give wearers relatively accurate heart rate readings.
 The device has enough juice to run for 5 days before needing a recharge.